-We like to keep a bag of homemade meatballs in our freezer for a quick protein addition to our spaghetti squash soups.
+We like to keep a bag of homemade organic, grass-fed meatballs in our freezer for a quick protein addition to our spaghetti squash soups—and for meatball sandwiches!

 Sautéed Ching Chang

-We grow many unique Asian greens we grow for our CSA Family Members.
+We grow many unique Asian greens for our CSA Family Members.
 In the spring we always eat our Ching Chang greens raw as a salad.
 These were sautéed and then frozen in meal sized bags for a special winter treat.
-Add a bowl of fifteen-bean soup and a slice of thin-crust pizza made with organic whole wheat and you have a quick, healthy meal.
+Add a bowl of fifteen-bean soup or a slice of thin-crust pizza made with organic whole wheat and you have a quick, healthy meal.